Homotopy theory of $C_\infty$-algebras and characteristic classes of fiber bundles: Homotopy theory of -algebras

-Thus, the composition of $\iota$ with the $A_\infty$-isomorphism gives a minimal model $M\to (A,m)$ of $(A,m)$.
+Thus, the composition of $\iota$ with the $C_\infty$-isomorphism gives a minimal model $M\to (A,m)$ of $(A,m)$.
 What is stronger, an $A_\infty$-quasi-isomorphism $(A,m)\to M$ is also obtained here.

-Given a minimal model $(H,m^H)\to (A,m)$, the composition $(H,m^H)\to (A,m)\to M$ of the $A_\infty$-quasi-isomorphisms is an $A_\infty$-isomorphism since $H\simeq M$.
-Thus, given an $A_\infty$-algebra $(A,m)$ , its minimal models are unique (only) up to $A_\infty$-isomorphisms.
+Given a minimal model $(H,m^H)\to (A,m)$, the composition $(H,m^H)\to (A,m)\to M$ of the $C_\infty$-quasi-isomorphisms is a $C_\infty$-isomorphism since $H\simeq M$.
+Thus, given a $C_\infty$-algebra $(A,m)$ , its minimal models are unique (only) up to $C_\infty$-isomorphisms.
 On the other hand, when we choose a Hodge decomposition $(H=M,\iota,\pi,h)$ of $(A,m_1)$, there exists a canonical construction of a minimal model of $(A,m)$ as presented in \cite{KoSo}.
 We employ this fact, too, later to construct characteristic classes of fiber bundles.

-\subsection{$A_\infty$-homotopy}
+\subsection{$C_\infty$-homotopy}